mdstella/minesweeper/README.md

             ]
         }
         ```
-6. Development of a React application that invokes the core API to render the game and allows the user to play it.
+6. Development of a React application that invokes the core API to render the game and allows the user to play it (**LAST COMMIT: aac0dfef182e2e9c0302396ab1f29f7d6e4af5ce**).
     - So far is only available locally.
     - The game was splited on 4 different components:
         - App -> it renders the NEW GAME button and the Board component